heucke/TaskTracker/README.md

   - Edit button also displays deletion circles for each task
 - 1.11
   - Task list now respects larger text setting
+- 1.2
+  - Moved NSDate helper function to separate file
+  - All date comparison is now done though NSDate, as opposed to string representation comparison